 The DEPS - the Ministry of Culture's Department of Studies, Forecasting and Statistics - launches a survey of graduates' professional integration three years after they leave the School.

 - Flash Pro

-A bimonthly newsletter is sent to all the students and graduates to present them a lot of calls for projects for prizes, grants, residencies and job offers, and to provide them with a set of resources to help them develop their professional projects.
+A fortnightly newsletter is sent out to all students and graduates, containing a wide range of calls for projects to take part in prizes, grants, residencies and job offers, as well as a range of resources to help you build your career plan.

 To keep abreast of the latest news about graduates, please contact the communications department to share your artistic activities.
 Your information will be published in the Beaux-Arts de Paris monthly newsletter and on the Beaux-Arts Facebook.
 This information is also shared with the Cercle chromatique alumni association.
 Ultimately, this network will help to develop relations with the professional world, give greater visibility to artists who have graduated from the School and unite all graduates.

 Promoting professional integration and providing support